+Student Name Contact info rmation

 Name/# of Course Institution/Year Syllabus Grade/Credits Transfer as: Comments

 1.

 2.

 3.

 4.

 5.

 6.

-7.

-8.

-9.

 Please note that all classes will be evaluated based on CHS requirements, some of which are listed below.
 No class already credited toward a degree will be considered for transfer.
 Additional documentation may be required in certain instances.